 - Limiting the generator’s output helps it run a lot longer.

-Understanding Circuit Breakers
+Understanding Types of Circuit Breaker

 Main Circuit Breaker